Git-Ross/PurpurMC-Auto-Updater-for-Windows/README.md

 4. **Manage Old Builds**: The script retains only the latest 3 builds in the "Purpur Downloads" directory, deleting older builds to free up space.
 5. **Log Actions**: All actions are logged in a `purpur_download_log.txt` file for easy tracking and debugging.

+## Folder Structure

+- The script should be placed in the same directory as your `purpur.jar` file.
+- The main PurpurMC `.jar` file must be named `purpur.jar` for the script to correctly identify and manage it.
+- The script will create a subdirectory named `Purpur Downloads` to store and manage the latest builds.

 ## Usage

 1. **Download the Script**: Clone the repository or download the script directly.
-2. **Run the Script**: Open PowerShell and run the script.
-It will automatically perform all the actions described.
+2. **First Run**: The first time you run this script, it will not know the version of your `purpur.jar`.
+In this instance, it will automatically download the latest version and replace your existing version.
+After this, the script will look for the previously downloaded version and compare it to the latest release (only downloading and replacing if the version is newer).
+3. **Auto Running**: To allow the script to check automatically for updates, it is advised that you set a scheduled task (using Windows Task Scheduler) to run this script at your desired interval (e.g., once a day).
+You will need the server to be offline to allow the script to replace the `.jar`, so you should schedule this during a period where the server is doing other tasks (for example, backup).
-3. **Check Logs**: Review the `purpur_download_log.txt` file for detailed logs of the script's actions.
+4. **Script Logs**: Review the `purpur_download_log.txt` file for detailed logs of the script's actions.

 ## Requirements